noaa-ocs-hydrography/kluster/docs/quickstart/index.rst

 Otherwise pick a more basic reference such as ‘waterline’ (data referenced to the waterline of the vessel) or ‘ellipse’ (data referenced to the ellipsoid, either NAD83(GRS80)/WGS84 ellipsoid).

 You can almost always leave the input coordinate system alone, unless you think the sonar was setup with the wrong coordinate system.

+SV Cast Selection describes the way that we choose which sound velocity profile (cast) applies to each chunk of data during processing.
+You can choose a different algorithm here, or leave it at the default, which will select the cast that is closest in time to that data chunk.

+Designated Surface is a new features as of Kluster 0.9.6 that allows you to choose a surface (or create a new one) and have your data auto added to that surface as you process new data.
+Leave it blank if you want to just manually create surfaces later.

 .. image:: quickstart_5.png
    :target: ../_images/quickstart_5.png